burncode/vuejs-django-restful-example/README.md

 # vuejs-django-restful-example
-A boilerplate composition of vuejs and django-restframework for pythoners to start to develop their desired admin site.
+A boilerplate composition of vuejs and django-restframework for pythoners to start development of their desired admin site.